andys8/elm-talk/slides.md

 So maybe naame should be name?
 ~~~

----

-# Immutable data

-by default

 -------------------------------------------------

 # From JavaScript to Elm

 ---

+TODO:
-TODO: Javascript Code -> Strikethrough -> Elm Code + Types
+Javascript Code -> Strikethrough -> Elm Code + Types
-TODO: In JS add is exception or undefined, in Elm it's Int
+In JS add is exception or undefined, in Elm it's Int
-TODO: Example with maybe, extend to be Result
+Example with maybe, extend to be Result

 ---